You have the right to complain to us.

 - Email: email@example.com

-In certain circumstances, you could also refer the matter to the Solicitors Regulation Authority.
-This could be for things like misconduct, losing your money or treating you unfairly because of your age, a disability or other characteristic.
+For complaints that relate specifically to an alleged breach of the SRA Standard and Regulations including the SRA Accounts Rules, you should refer the matter to the Solicitors Regulation Authority (SRA).
+This could be for things like general misconduct, losing your money or treating you unfairly because of your age, a disability or other characteristic.
+The SRA will not investigate complaints about services provided by the Firm.
+They will refer such matters to the Legal Ombudsman.

 - Website: https://www.sra.org.uk/consumers/problems/